smwakasungura/murder/README.md

 1. If the background of your card turns pink:
    - In the Terminal:
      - Checkout the main branch: `git checkout main`
-     - Pull the most recent code from GitHub: `git pull main`
+     - Pull the most recent code from GitHub: `git pull`
-     - Checkout your existing branch: `git checkout <branchname>`
+     - Checkout your existing branch: `git checkout <newbranchname>`
      - Merge to update your branch: `git merge main`
      - Open the html file in your code editor: `code index.html`
    - In the html file: